 After queen Maria Theresia got to the throne of Austria and Hungary (1740) the advanced trombone playing went on at the court in Vienna, culminating in two concertos for alt trombone and orchestra by Georg Christoph Wagenseil (1715 – 1777) and Johann Georg Albrechtsberger (1736 – 1809).
 Apart from this both Leopold Mozart and Michael Haydn wrote serenatas for orchestra with some parts for the alt trombone as a solo instrument.
-In the same tradition the 20 year old W.A.
-Mozart composed the 1st act to a church opera: Die Schuldigkeit des Ersten Gebotes (KV 35) (the Obligation of the First and Foremost Commandment) with the aria Jener donnerworte Kraft for tenor, obligate alt trombone and strings.
+In the same tradition the 11 year old W.A.
+Mozart composed the 1st act to a church opera: Die Schuldigkeit des Ersten Gebotes (KV 35) (the Obligation of the First and Foremost Commandment) with the aria Jener donnerworte Kraft for tenor-singer, obligate alt trombone and strings.

 Apart from Vienna and some parts of Northern Italy the trombone lived a kind of hidden life in the orchestras, and the playing was bad.
 The English composer and music historian Charles Burney (1726-1814) tells us how difficult it was to find trombone players to the Haendel festivities in 1784: “Among these, the sacbut, or double trumpet, was sought; but so many years had elapsed since it had been used in this kingdom, that, neither the instrument, nor a performer upon it, could easily be found”.

 The trombone was saved through its Biblical use as a producer of the “sound from the other side” – from heaven or from hell (se trombone under BAROUQUE).
 It happened first at the Opera.
 One of the first who used one as such was Christoph Willibald Gluck (1714 – 1748) in the opera Orpheus and Eurydice.
 There is a development showing in W.A.
 Mozart’s operas.
-In Idomeneo there is a trombone, that on stage in some places accompanies the sea god Poseidon.
+In Idomeneo there is trombones in a group, that on stage in some places accompanies the sea god Poseidon.
 In Don Juan the trombones accompany the dead commander (being the statue at his grave), first alone back stage, but later when the statue visits Don Juan, they are in the orchestra.

 There is a solo in Mozart’s Requiem in the Tuba Mirum.
 People thought it rather unique, but it was just a follow-up of the trombone tradition of that time in Vienna.